+The output tensor $dst$ is computed given an input tensor $src$ and using learned values for $bias$ and $weights$ tensors.
+Each element of the output tensor is computed as a weighted sum of elements from the input tensor across the three dimensions of the kernel: channels ($IC$), kernel height ($KH$) and kernel width ($KW$).
+Figure \ref{fig:convolution} describes the convolution operator.

+In this article, we aim to minimize the latency of one CNN inference so we consider the batch size to be equal to 1.
+Predominant CNNs have convolution layers with $3\times 3$ kernels ($KH=KW=3$), $1\times 1$ kernels and, less commonly, bigger kernels such that $7\times 7$, for example.
+Later, we detail in Section~\ref{sec:protocol} the temporal impact of different convolutions on the inference of common CNNs.
+The $1\times 1$ convolutions can be implemented directly as a General Matrix Multiplication (GEMM), which is often preferred for performance.
+Other convolution kernels require specific implementations, discussed in the following paragraphs.
+Our study proposes a benchmark of State-of-the-Art's three most commonly used implementations of convolutions in modern deployment of CNN inference: direct, GEMM-based and winograd, described as follows.

-The convolution operation consists in applying a filter with learnable values accross an image (See Figure \subref{fig:convolution}).
-In the case of inference, studied in this article, the batch size is considered lower than 8, usually 1 or 2.
-Most of the common convolution layers used in CNNs have $3\times 3$ kernels ($KH=KW=3$).
-Four implementations for the convolution product were considered: {\thefigure(\alph{subfigure})} \textbf{Direct method} [\texttt{direct}].
-The convolution operator can be naively implemented using nested loops corresponding to all variables variations.
-However, by reordering them and grouping the indices iterating over $[0,OC]$, $[0,IC]$, and $[0,OW]$ into fixed-size blocks, Zhang et al. \cite{Zhang2018} developed an optimized implementation of this computation that we refer to as \texttt{direct}.
+\textbf{Direct method} [\texttt{direct}].
+The convolution operator can be naively implemented using nested loops iterating through the output pixels and corresponding kernels.
+However, by reordering the loops and grouping the indices iterating over $[0,OC]$, $[0,IC]$, and $[0,OW]$ into fixed-size blocks, Zhang et al. \cite{Zhang2018} developed an optimized implementation of this computation, which we refer to as \texttt{direct}.